 HBOC is not the only family cancer syndrome that can cause breast or ovarian cancer.
 For information about other genes and syndromes that raise the risk of these cancers, see Breast Cancer and Ovarian Cancer.

-The most common inherited syndrome that increases a person’s risk for colon cancer is Lynch syndrome, also called hereditary non-polyposis colorectal cancer (HNPCC).
+The most common inherited cancer syndrome that increases a person’s risk for colon cancer is Lynch syndrome, also called hereditary non-polyposis colorectal cancer (HNPCC).
 People with this syndrome are at high risk of developing colorectal cancer.
-Most of these cancers develop before they are 50.
+These cancers are more likely to develop at earlier ages, often before the age of 50.

-Lynch syndrome also leads to a high risk of endometrial cancer (cancer in the lining of the uterus), as well as cancers of the ovary, stomach, small intestine, pancreas, kidney, brain, ureters (tubes that carry urine from the kidneys to the bladder), and bile duct.
+Lynch syndrome also leads to a high risk of endometrial cancer (cancer in the lining of the uterus), as well as cancers of the ovary, stomach, small intestine, pancreas, kidney, brain, skin, breast, prostate, ureters (tubes that carry urine from the kidneys to the bladder), and bile duct.

-Lynch syndrome can be caused by a mutation in any of several mismatch repair (MMR) genes, including MLH1, MSH2, MSH6, PMS1, and PMS2.
+Lynch syndrome is caused by a mutation in any of several mismatch repair (MMR) genes, including MLH1, MSH2, MSH6, PMS2, and EPCAM.
 These genes are normally involved in repairing damaged DNA.
 When one of these genes isn’t working, cells can develop mistakes in their DNA, which might lead to other gene mutations and eventually cancer.

-Doctors and genetics professionals can check if Lynch syndrome is likely based on your personal and family cancer history using certain criteria.
-These, known as the Amsterdam criteria and the revised Bethesda guidelines, are discussed in detail in Genetic Testing, Screening, and Prevention for People with a Strong Family History of Colorectal Cancer.
+Doctors and genetics professionals can check if you are likely to have Lynch syndrome, based on your personal and family cancer history using certain criteria known as the Amsterdam criteria and the revised Bethesda guidelines.
+These are discussed in detail in Genetic Testing, Screening, and Prevention for People with a Strong Family History of Colorectal Cancer.
 Mutations in the genes that cause Lynch syndrome can then be tested for with genetic testing.

-For people who have colorectal or endometrial cancer, the tumor tissue can be tested for MMR gene changes, or for other changes that can be caused when one of these genes is faulty, which is known as microsatellite instability (or MSI).
-Having normal findings (no MMR gene changes or MSI) implies that a person probably does not have Lynch syndrome.
-But if one of these is present, the person may have Lynch syndrome, and is referred for genetic counseling and possible testing.
-For more information about genetic testing, see Genetics and Cancer.
+For people who have colorectal, endometrial, or other cancers that are linked with Lynch syndrome, the cancer cells can be tested for microsatellite instability (MSI).
+Having MSI means that one of the MMR genes probably isn't working properly.
+Having normal findings (no MSI or MMR gene changes) suggests that a person probably does not have Lynch syndrome.
+But if the MSI tests shows that some of the MMR genes are not working, the person may have Lynch syndrome, and should be referred for genetic counseling and possible testing.
+For more information about genetic testing, see What Should I Know Before Getting Genetic Testing? .

-If someone has Lynch syndrome, it means that their close relatives (parents, siblings, and children) have a 50% chance of having a mutation, too.
-They may wish to be tested, or even without testing they may wish to start screening early for certain cancers or take other precautions to help lower their risk of cancer.
+If someone has Lynch syndrome, it means that their close relatives (parents, siblings, and children) have a 50% chance of having the mutation that casues it, too.
+They may wish to be tested, or even without testing they may want to start screening early for certain cancers or take other precautions to help lower their risk of cancer.

-Li-Fraumeni syndrome is a rare inherited syndrome that can lead to the development of a number of cancers, including sarcoma (such as osteosarcoma and soft-tissue sarcomas), leukemia, brain (central nervous system) cancers, cancer of the adrenal cortex and breast cancer.
-These cancers often develop when people are relatively young.
+Li-Fraumeni syndrome (also called the sarcoma, breast, leukemia, and adrenal gland [SBLA] cancer syndrome) is a rare inherited syndrome that can lead to an increased risk of a number of cancers, including sarcoma (such as osteosarcoma and soft-tissue sarcomas), leukemia, brain (central nervous system) cancers, cancer of the adrenal cortex, and breast cancer.
+These cancers often develop in relatively young adults or even children.

-People with Li-Fraumeni also can develop more than one cancer in their lifetime.
-They also seem to have a higher risk of getting cancer from radiation therapy, so doctors treating these patients might try to avoid giving them radiation when possible.
+People with Li-Fraumeni syndrome can develop more than one cancer in their lifetime.
+They also seem to have a higher risk of getting cancer from radiation exposure, so doctors treating these patients might try to avoid giving them radiation therapy when possible.

 This syndrome is most often caused by inherited mutations in the TP53 gene, which is a tumor suppressor gene.
 A normal TP53 gene makes a protein that helps stop abnormal cells from growing.

-If someone has Li-Fraumeni syndrome, their close relatives (especially children) have an increased chance of having a mutation, too.
-They may wish to be tested, or even without testing they may wish to start screening for certain cancers early or take other precautions to help lower their risk of cancer.
+If someone has Li-Fraumeni syndrome, their close relatives (especially their children) have an increased chance of having the mutation, too.
+Close relatives may wish to be tested, or even without testing they may want to start screening for certain cancers early or take other precautions to help lower their risk of cancer.

 Along with the American Cancer Society, other sources of information and support include: